Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

-\paragraph{Pre-training} \Cref{tab:start-final-accuracy} shows the Top-1 zero-shot Imagenet validation set accuracy for the models pre-trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ and $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ on CC3M and CC6M datasets.
-For the smaller CC3M dataset, both the pre-trained models reach an accuracy of around 16--17\% and for the larger CC6M dataset, the models reach an accuracy of around 24\%. \textit{Even though the models trained with $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ attained higher accuracy than the models trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ alone, in order to have better visualization of the difference in performance of the cleaning procedure on the two pre-training objectives, we deliberately choose models with similar starting accuracies.} All the models irrespective of the pre-training objective and the pre-training dataset reached more than 99\% ASR (see \Cref{tab:starting-accuracy-asr} in \Cref{sec:pre-training-details-and-starting-acc-asr}), implying that poisoning just 0.05\% of the dataset is enough to attain very high ASR.
+\paragraph{Poison Induction by Training from Scratch} \Cref{tab:start-final-accuracy} shows the Top-1 zero-shot Imagenet validation set accuracy for the models trained from scratch using $\mathcal{L}^{pre}_{\text{MMCL}}$ and $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ on CC3M and CC6M datasets.
+For the smaller CC3M dataset, both the models achieve an accuracy of around 16--17\%, and for the larger CC6M dataset, the models reach an accuracy of around 24\%. \textit{Even though the models trained with $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ attained higher accuracy than the models trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ alone, in order to have better visualization of the difference in performance of CleanCLIP on the two pre-training objectives, we deliberately choose models with similar starting accuracies. } All the models, irrespective of the pre-training objective and the training dataset, reached more than 99\% ASR (see \Cref{tab:starting-accuracy-asr} in \Cref{sec:pre-training-details-and-starting-acc-asr}), implying that poisoning just 0.05\% of the dataset is enough to attain very high ASR.

-\paragraph{Removing Poison} Following CleanCLIP, we finetune the pre-trained models on a 100K, guaranteed to be clean, image-text pairs for 20 epochs using a batch size of 128 and AdamW as the optimizer.
-We perform extensive hyperparameter search and use various numbers of different learning rates (as many as 8 in some experiments and 14 in others, all with cosine scheduling and 50 warmup steps) for this process.
+\paragraph{Removing Poison} We clean the poisoned model by finetuning it on a 100K, guaranteed to be poison-free, image-text pairs for 20 epochs using a batch size of 128 and AdamW as the optimizer.
+We perform extensive hyperparameter search and use various learning rates (as many as 8 in some experiments and 14 in others, all with cosine scheduling and 50 warmup steps) for this process.
 Please refer to \Cref{sec:hyperparam-details-appendix} for the set of learning rates explored for the cleaning procedure.
-Ideally, we would want to obtain a model that maintains the accuracy of the original backdoored model, while getting rid of its poison, i.e., very low ASR.
-We use three loss functions for finetuning: \begin{enumerate}[leftmargin=7pt,topsep=0pt,itemsep=2pt] \item $\mathcal{L}^{ft}_{\text{MMCL}}$: CleanCLIP showed that finetuning with this loss did not change both the original model's accuracy and ASR, and hence is an ineffective cleaning loss function.
-We reproduce these results for all models we trained.
+Ideally, after cleaning we would want to obtain a model that maintains the accuracy of the original poisoned model, while getting rid of its poison, i.e., very low ASR.
+We use three different loss functions for the cleaning process: \begin{enumerate}[leftmargin=7pt,topsep=0pt,itemsep=2pt] \item $\mathcal{L}^{ft}_{\text{MMCL}}$: CleanCLIP showed that finetuning with $\mathcal{L}^{ft}_{\text{MMCL}}$ did not change the original model's accuracy and ASR, and hence is an \textit{ineffective cleaning loss}.
+We reproduce these results for the models we trained.